 A smart contract is a self-executing computer program that utilizes blockchain to store the contract’s terms.
 When the conditions embedded in the contract are met, the program executes itself, which effectively eliminates intermediaries.
 Moreover, with smart contracts in place, transaction costs are significantly decreased, while the transaction speed is dramatically increased.

 Since the advent of this technology, organizations have been continuously exploring smart contract applications and their potential for building Dapps (decentralized applications).
-From trade finance to insurance to construction, smart contracts can streamline operations in many industries that rely on contractual relationships.
+From blockchain for nonprofits to trade finance to insurance to construction, smart contracts can streamline operations in many industries that rely on contractual relationships.

 While enterprises commonly prefer to experiment with new technologies in pilot projects launched from scratch, it’s more practical to use existing blockchain platforms that support smart contracts.
 The vendors of these platforms charge fees based on the amount of power required for executing deployed smart contracts.